Legal Resident Status

 - Those who are currently awarded choral scholarships.

 - All graduate students holding assistantships.
-(Rules applicable to these awards may be found in the Graduate Studies Bulletin or in the Graduate Assistant Handbook.
-Both publications are available on the MSU Web: http://www.grad.msstate.edu/about/)
+(Rules applicable to these awards may be found in the Graduate Assistantship section of this publication.)

 - Children of Mississippi State University alumni.
-(Application deadline is April 1) (For this purpose, an alumnus or alumna is defined as one who has earned a minimum of 48 MSU undergraduate credit hours or 30 MSU graduate credit hours of course work or received a degree from Mississippi State University.)
+(For this purpose, an alumnus or alumna is defined as one who has earned a minimum of 48 MSU undergraduate credit hours or 30 MSU graduate credit hours of course work or received a degree from Mississippi State University.)
 Graduate students must maintain a B (3.0) grade point average to continue eligibility for this award.
-STUDENT AFFAIRS OP 91.178: Policy on Out-of-State Tuition Waivers is available on the MSU Web: http://www.msstate.edu/dept/audit/PDF/91178.pdf.

 - Non-resident students who are certified participants in The Academic Common Market.